miku/microblob/README.md

 microblob
 =========

-microblob serves documents from a file over HTTP.
+microblob is a simplistic key-value store, that serves documents from a file over HTTP.
+It is implemented in 728 lines of code and does not contain many features.

 ```shell
 $ cat file.ldj